-A written directive governs procedures regarding the handling of missing adult cases and addresses the following:
+A written directive establishes procedures regarding the handling of missing adult cases and addresses the following:

-6.1.5.1 Information to be gathered including a description of the missing person.
-6.1.5.2 Entry and removal of the person's information in criminal justice information systems.
-6.1.5.3 Follow up investigation.
-6.1.5.4 Procedures for persons with Alzheimer's, mental health issues, drug dependencies, or any other at-risk adult persons, to include, as appropriate, the use of the Wisconsin Silver Alert program. at Daviana di May 02 2016 Last Undeted May 02 2016
+- 6.1.5.1 Information to be gathered including a description of the missing person. - Entry and removal of the person's information in criminal justice information systems. - 6.1.5.3 Follow up investigation.

+Procedures for persons with Alzheimer's, mental health issues, drug dependencies, or any other at-risk adult persons, to include, as appropriate, the